 Raw material is the yarn.
 This is either conventionally produced from crude oil or obtained from recycled PET bottles.
-Preference is given to a yarn supplier with the greatest possible regionality to cause as few emissions as possible during transport.
+Preference is given to yarn suppliers with the greatest possible regionality in order to cause as few emissions as possible during transport.
 Regionality is a top priority at Wilhelm Kneitz AG and is also reflected in the choice of service providers for the finishing processes.
-Both finishers are located not more than 50 km away.
+Both finishers are located no more than 50 km away.